samwell-ho/openpgp-ca/doc/src/README.md

 ## No key escrow

-Centrally storing users' secret key material has legitimate uses - however, it also comes with massive risks.
+Centrally storing users' private key material has legitimate uses - however, it also comes with massive risks.

-OpenPGP CA does not do key escrow - that is, even when OpenPGP CA generates keys for users, the secret key material is never stored in the OpenPGP CA database.
+OpenPGP CA does not do key escrow - that is, even when OpenPGP CA generates keys for users, the private key material is never stored in the OpenPGP CA database.